 Freedom without God?

 Come to Jesus Christ today in repentance and trust, and begin living a life of freedom from sin, guilt and death.
 But don’t stop there; Jesus doesn’t just want to be your ticket out of prison.
-Surrender to him as your Lord and begin serving, obeying and following him in love.
+Surrender to Him as your Lord and begin serving, obeying and following Him in love.
 If you do this, you will enter the grand reality of God’s freedom-filled life—a life of love, holiness, mercy and compassion.
 True freedom is so much more than just ‘freedom from sin,’ as good as that is.
 It is freedom from a constricted life of self-absorption to live in liberating obedience to Jesus Christ.
-‘If you hold to my teaching,’ said Jesus, ‘you are really my disciples.
-Then you will know the truth, and the truth will set you free.’
+‘If you hold to My teaching,’ said Jesus, ‘you are really My disciples.
+Then you will know the truth, and the truth will set you free’ (John 8:31-32).

 How free are you today?